for the scones:

 - 1/4 tsp ground cinnamon

-- Preheat oven to 350F and line a large baking sheet with parchment paper.
+- Preheat oven to 400ºF and line a large baking sheet with parchment paper.

 - In a medium bowl, add canned pumpkin, coconut milk and extract.
 Stir until combined, set aside.

-- In a large bowl, add flour, sugar, baking powder, salt, and spices.
-Stir until well combined.
-If not using homemade spice blend, use about 2 tsp of pumpkin pie spice.
+- In a large bowl or bowl of food processor add flour, sugar, baking powder, salt, & spices.
+Stir or pulse until combined.

-- Shape dough into large circle, about 8″ in diameter, on prepared baking sheet.
-Using a large, sharp knife, make 8 triangle slices into dough.
-Bake dough for 15-17 minutes, then remove from oven to re-cut slices and pull apart triangles slightly.
-Bake for another 3-5 minutes, until edges and tops are lightly browned.
+- Sprinkle flour on flat surface and using floured hands shape dough into large circle, about 8″ in diameter, on prepared baking sheet.
+Using a large sharp knife cut 8 triangle slices into dough.
+Gently pull apart and place 2″ apart on baking sheet.
+Alternatively if you’re having a hard time pulling the dough apart, use a large, sharp knife to make 8 triangle slices into dough.
+Bake dough for 15 minutes, then remove from oven to re-cut slices and pull apart triangles slightly.
+Bake for another 5 minutes, until edges and tops are lightly browned.

 - Let scones cool on baking sheet for 5 minutes before transferring to wire rack to cool completely.

-- While scones are cooling, make your glaze: combine sugar, cinnamon, zest, and orange juice in medium bowl.
+- While scones are cooling, make your glaze: combine powdered sugar, extract and milk in medium bowl.
 Stir together until ingredients are thoroughly mixed and no clumps of powdered sugar present.
-If you want a thinner glaze, add another tablespoon of orange juice.
+If you want a thinner glaze, add another 1/2 tablespoon of liquid.
 If you want thicker, add a few more tablespoons of powdered sugar.
 Glaze scones in zigzag pattern and allow to set.
 Enjoy!

 - Serving Size: 1 scone